Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-When your phone or computer OS prompts you to download and install an update, ensure it is really from your OS, and after confirming, do it!
+When your phone or computer operating system prompts you to download and install an update, ensure it is really from your OS, and after confirming, do it!

 <details><summary>The Details</summary>
 <div class="details-highlight">